Former President Barack Obama Speaks at John McCain's Memorial

 During his speech, Obama -- who battled McCain in the 2008 presidential election -- joked about McCain asking him to speak at the service.
 "John loved being a little unpredictable," he said, as the crowd, which included McCain's family and former presidents Bill Clinton and George W. Bush, bust into laughter.

 "What better way to get a last laugh than to get George and I to say nice things about him to a national audience?"
-Obama asked with a chuckle, though noted McCain "made us better presidents.
+Obama asked with a chuckle.
+He noted McCain "made us better presidents.
 Just as he made the Senate better.
 Just as he made this country better."

-"John was a pretty considerate guy.
-Trust me, I was n the receiving end of some of those votes.
-But he did understand that some principles transcend politics," Obama said, before noting McCain famously standing up for him when his patriotism was challenged during the 2008 campaign.
+"John was a pretty conservative guy.
+Trust me, I was on the receiving end of some of those votes.
+But he did understand that some principles transcend politics," Obama said, before remembering how McCain famously stood up for him when his patriotism was challenged during the 2008 campaign.

 "I was grateful, but I wasn't surprised," he explained.
 "I never saw John treat anyone differently because of their race, religion or gender.
 And I'm certain in those moments that were referred to in the campaign, he saw himself as defending America's character, not just mine."